-- (1) Review applications and plans to determine whether proposed new development will be located in flood hazard areas: - (2) Review applications for modification of any existing development in flood hazard areas for compliance with the requirements of this chapter; - (3) Interpret flood hazard area boundaries where such interpretation is necessary to determine the exact location of boundaries; a person contesting the determination shall have the opportunity to appeal the interpretation; - (4) Provide available flood elevation and flood hazard information; - (5) Determine whether additional flood hazard data shall be obtained from other sources or shall be developed by an applicant; - (6) Review applications to determine whether proposed development will be reasonably safe from flooding; - (7) Review applications to determine whether all necessary permits and approvals have been obtained from any federal, state, or local agencies from which prior or concurrent approval is required, including but not limited to the following: - a.
-The St. Johns River Water Management District; F.S. § 373.036.

-- b.
-Florida Department of Health for onsite sewage treatment and disposal systems; F.S § 381.0065, and Chapter 64E-6, F.A.C. - c.
-Florida Department of Environmental Protection for activities that affect wetlands and alter surface water flows, in conjunction with the U.S. Army Crops of Engineers; Section 404 of the Clean Water Act. - (87) Issue floodplain development permits or approvals for development other than buildings and structures that are subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code, when compliance with this chapter is demonstrated, or disapprove the same in the event of noncompliance; and - (98) Coordinate with and provide comments to the building official to assure that applications, plan reviews, and inspections for buildings and permits for structures in flood hazard areas comply with the applicable provisions requirements of this chapter.
+- (1) Review applications and plans to determine whether proposed new development will be located in flood hazard areas; - (2) Review applications for modification of any existing development in flood hazard areas for compliance with the requirements of this chapter; - (3) Interpret flood hazard area boundaries where such interpretation is necessary to determine the exact location of boundaries; a person contesting the determination shall have the opportunity to appeal the interpretation; - (4) Provide available flood elevation and flood hazard information: - (5) Determine whether additional flood hazard data shall be obtained from other sources or shall be developed by an applicant; - (6) Review applications to determine whether proposed development will be reasonably safe from flooding; - (7) Issue floodplain development permits or approvals for development other than buildings and structures that are subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code, when compliance with this chapter is demonstrated, or disapprove the same in the event of noncompliance; and - (8) Coordinate with and provide comments to the building official to assure that applications, plan reviews, and inspections for buildings and structures in flood hazard areas comply with the applicable provisions of this chapter.

 Sec.
-38-52. - Determinations for existing structures Substantial improvement and substantial damage determinations.
+38-52. - Substantial improvement and substantial damage determinations.